DarkPhantom738/segmentation-failure-analysis/README.md

 **Inference-time rule:** the triage score does not take ground-truth masks or GT-linked error maps as inputs.
 Ground truth is used only to fit probes inside training folds, define failure labels, and evaluate held-out performance.

-In prose, refer to features as representation–output enhancing-fraction gaps, edema-fraction gaps, whole-tumor-volume gaps, and so on—even when code columns still use historical names.
+Refer to features as representation–output enhancing-fraction gaps, edema-fraction gaps, whole-tumor-volume gaps, and so on—even when code columns still use historical names.

 ---